ysmood/jdb/readme.md

          * **data**

              Type is `Object`.
-Only the serializable part of the object will be sent.
+It should be serializable.

       * **rollback()**